Team-1-4910-Edward/EchoCode-Capstone-Repo/README.md

 - **AI Code Tutoring Annotations**
   Provides inline annotations explaining **common coding mistakes** and suggesting improvements.

-  - 🆕 New functions for generating big O(n) annotations
+  - functions for generating big O(n) annotations

 - **Interactive Chat Tutor**
   An AI-powered tutor that reads your active file and answers questions or provides exercises specific to its content.
 Open it with `Ctrl+Alt+C` and ask about your code directly.